UNITED HOME EXPERTS | March 22, 2014 (last updated June 29, 2022)

 The perfect window or the wrong window can make or break the looks of a house.
 Many homeowners are afraid to purchase new or replacement windows for fear they will make the wrong choice and have to live with their mistake for the next twenty years.
 Pushy salesmen more interested in their commissions than in the homeowner’s needs certainly do not help the situation.
 To avoid pushy-salesman syndrome it is recommended that homeowners consult the unbiased professionals at United Home Experts for simple, down-to-earth explanations and comparisons.

-Unbiased opinions were retrieved based on our individual experience using the products.
+Unbiased opinions were retrieved based on our individual experiences using the products.
 The ratings provided are opinion based and not the result of lab testing or product specification examination.
 This article is intended merely to provide information to New England homeowners.

-Pella also offers specialty-shapes for glass as well as windows.
+Pella also offers specialty shapes for glass as well as windows.
 However, Pella prefers that the homeowner chooses from a set of predesignated shapes and sizes, although they will custom design and fit windows.

 A manufacturer only guarantees a product that they fully believe in.
 After all, a manufacturer does not want the customer cashing in on the warranty, so they design products to exceed warranties.
 This is very good for the buyer of a product.
-Integrity from Marvin Windows has one of the best warranties in the business – twenty years on the glass seals (double panes are a requirement here in the Northeast) and ten years on all other hardware.
+Marvin Essentials Windows has one of the best warranties in the business – twenty years on the glass seals (double panes are a requirement here in the Northeast) and ten years on all other hardware.
 An important point is that all Marvin warranties are fully transferable to a new owner should you sell your home.
 A warranty like that encourages a good night’s sleep.

 Pella also offers a twenty-year warranty on the glass and ten years on all other hardware, although for some reason the Pella warranty is not transferable to a new owner should you sell your home.

-Both Integrity and Pella fiberglass windows are excellent products.
+Both Marvin Essentials and Pella fiberglass windows are excellent products.
 On balance, the scale seems tipped toward the Marvin product, but keep in mind that a great deal depends on the company actually installing the windows.
 Here in the Northeast, the number one company for installing windows is United Home Experts.
 They have no reason to push one window over another so check with them and put their years of experience to work for you.